Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, with clear parameter descriptions ('Subset' and 'Universal set'), so the schema does the heavy lifting.
-The description adds no additional meaning beyond what the schema provides, meeting the baseline of 3.
+Schema coverage is 100% with brief parameter descriptions ('Subset' and 'Universal set').
+The tool description adds no additional meaning beyond what the schema already provides, so it meets the baseline.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.